 London is both a traditional and agile city.
-Everything happens really quickly in here and a lot of people want to do something different.
-They want to have a business but they don’t want to spent time on a course to understand the technical parts because they don’t have that time.
+Everything happens really quickly in here, and a lot of people want to do something different.
+They want to have a business, but they don’t want to spend time on a course to understand the technical parts because they don’t have that time.

-Most of the students are looking for part time options that’s why WCS launched in London.
+Most of the students are looking for part-time options.
+That’s why WCS launched in London.
 Life in London is expensive.
-So, career changers, they want to change their lives but they can’t stop everything in their lives because they need to keep earning money as well.
+So, career changers want to change their lives, but they can’t stop everything because they need to keep earning money.
 So, It has to be step by step.
 It’s all about resource management.
-That’s where WCS part-time programmes comes very handy for a soft transition.
+That’s where WCS part-time programmes come in very handy for a soft transition.
 They can keep the life they have now and do their soft transition into their new life without having to stay away from work for 5 months.

 You can keep your life and change it little by little, step by step.

-To have a real global community, WCS has an online platform that everybody in all the campuses can talk to each other.
-If students have question or need insight / experience about something about wokring in London, software roles, companies to work for, the challenges, they get the chance to connect and receive an answer from someone who actually has the experience.
-As you can imagine, to be able to understand different markets and their issues are very valuable.
-How to relocate, how do you work in another country, how the market works, etc.
+To have a real global community, WCS has an online platform that everybody on all the campuses can talk to each other.
+If students have questions or need insight/experience about working in London, software roles, companies to work for, the challenges, they get the chance to connect and receive an answer from someone who actually has the experience.
+As you can imagine, being able to understand different markets and their issues are very valuable.
+How to relocate, how do you work in another country, how the market works, etc.?

-Apart from that, courses are very intense and students are here for the whole day for 5 months.
-So, basically school is becoming a second home for them.
+Apart from that, courses are very intense, and students are here for the whole day for 5 months.
+So, basically, school is becoming a second home for them.
 It’s a safe space that WCS created for them to come here every day in a good or bad mood.
-They are here to learn and they have to be comfortable.
+They are here to learn, and they have to be comfortable.
 As an example, they don’t wear shoes in the schools.
-They even have their Wild Code School socks which have the WCS logo on it.
-Taking off your shoes is a way to change your habits and it contributes to the feeling of openness and self expression.
+They even have their Wild Code School socks, which have the WCS logo on them.
+Taking off your shoes is a way to change your habits, and it contributes to the feeling of openness and self-expression.

-There’s always a self selection benefit with these communities.
+There’s always a self-selection benefit with these communities.
 Like-minded individuals come to similar places in a way.
-That’s a a big advantage.
-Carolina confirms that and says, especially in London, all students have a passion for tech and want to be a developer.
+That’s a big advantage.
+Carolina confirms that and says, especially in London, all students have a passion for tech and want to be developers.

-Other than that WCS has a really diverse group of people who come from very different backgrounds, nationalities, cultures and ages.
-They have a 20-year-old student from Indonesia and a 45-year-old South African girl next to him.
+Other than that, WCS has a diverse group of people from very different backgrounds, nationalities, cultures, and ages.
+For example, they have a 20-year-old student from Indonesia and a 45-year-old South African girl next to him.
 Right now, only their instructors are British.
-It’s very international, very diverse, very London.
-That’s what makes it rich is the cultural exchange in all the terms such as how we learn, how we study, and how we interact.
+So it’s very international, very diverse, very London.
+That’s what makes it rich is the cultural exchange in all the terms, such as how we learn, how we study, and how we interact.

 Beginning the journey

-When we asked about the best way to learn more about WCS, Carolina suprised us by saying they actually let applicants talk to their graduates/alumni about their experiences first.
-These people do not only act as role models but also as a source of vital first hand knowledge about what the programme experience is like and how it works.
+When we asked about the best way to learn more about WCS, Carolina surprised us by saying they actually let applicants talk to their graduates/alumni about their experiences first.
+These people act as role models and as a source of vital first-hand knowledge about what the programme experience is like and how it works.

 If you are living in London, WCS – London also does weekly workshops.
 If you want to have a taste of the programme you are more than welcome to participate.
 In the workshops, WCS instructors teach a subject which they also teach in class.
-You can meet with the students and ask your questions about their journey.
+In addition, you can meet with the students and ask them questions about their journey.

-Wild Code School has been working very close with their students and alumni.
-Carolina explains that, her first goal is to see the change in the life of the student.
+Wild Code School has been working very closely with their students and alumni.
+Carolina explains that her first goal is to see the change in the life of the student.
 She wants all her students to get where they wanted when they started the course.
 She coaches all of them individually to find a job.
 All of her students want different things.
-Some of them want a stable job, some of them want to launch their own app and she goes with them in this journey to make sure if they are on track or not.
+Some of them want a stable job, some of them want to launch their own app, and she goes with them on this journey to make sure if they are on track or not.